§ 501 "Stock insurer" defined.

 (10) The number of claims pending at the end of each year and the amount reserved for these claims.

-(d) This report shall be due by the 1st of May of each year.
+(d) This report shall be due by May 1 of each year.

 (e) For the first year only in which the insurer is required to file this supplemental report, the data required by subsection (c) of this section shall include the previous calendar year and each of the preceding calendar years.